All Episodes

 Demand an x-ray.

-you're told.
+You do what you're told.

-Oh that's right you live in Canada.
+Right, you live in Canada.

-You know you call in right?
+You know, you call in, right?

 You get your boss on the line.

-If it's all the same to you I won't be coming into work.
+If it's all the same to you, I won't be coming into work.

 The voices told me to clean all the guns today.

-My stigmata is acting up.
+My stigmata's acting up.

 Boss, look, I just can't come into work today because I'll be stalking my previous boss who fired me for not showing up.